edwindj/xmlwriter/README.md

 **NOTE the api is still in flux, and might change before `xmlwriter` is put on CRAN**

-`xmlwriter` is an R package that provides a simple interface for creating XML documents and fragments from R. It has a simple elegant syntax for creating `xml_fragment`s.
-Furthermore it contains a feed-forward API that allows you to write xml in the same order as the xml elements appear in an xml document or fragment.
+`xmlwriter` is an R package that provides a fast and simple interface for creating XML documents and fragments from R. It has a simple elegant syntax for creating `xml_fragment`s.

 `xmlwriter`’s XML generation from R lists is fast, implemented in C++ using [`Rcpp`](https://cran.r-project.org/package=Rcpp).
 Curious for the